bhumisingh-codes/Java-Core-telu/README.md

 # Java-Core-telu
-A repo for core java
+A repo for core java practice